2267 words

 Let Ω=(ω(i1)(j1))1i,jnMn(C)\mathbf{\Omega}=(\omega^{(i-1)(j-1)})_{1\leq i, j \leq n} \in \mathbf{\mathcal{M}}_n(\mathbb{C}), then

-det(CΩ)=det([f(1)f(ω)f(ωn1)f(1)ωf(ω)ωn1f(ωn1)f(1)ωn1f(ω)ω(n1)(n1)f(ωn1)])=f(1)f(ω)f(ωn1)det(Ω)=det(Ω)i=0n1f(ωi)\begin{aligned} \det(\mathbf{C}\mathbf{\Omega}) &= \det\left(\left[\begin{array}{cccc}f(1) & f(\omega) & \cdots & f(\omega^{n-1}) \\ f(1) & \omega f(\omega) & \cdots & \omega^{n-1} f(\omega^{n-1}) \\ \vdots & \vdots & \ddots & \vdots \\ f(1) & \omega^{n-1}f(\omega) & \cdots & \omega^{(n-1)(n-1)}f(\omega^{n-1}) \end{array}\right]\right) \\ \\ &=f(1)f(\omega)\cdots f(\omega^{n-1})\det(\mathbf{\Omega}) \\ &=\det(\mathbf{\Omega}) \prod_{i=0}^{n-1} f(\omega^i) \\ \end{aligned}
+det(CΩ)=det([f(1)f(ω)f(ωn1)f(1)ωf(ω)ωn1f(ωn1)f(1)ωn1f(ω)ω(n1)(n1)f(ωn1)])=f(1)f(ω)f(ωn1)det(Ω)=det(Ω)i=0n1f(ωi)\begin{aligned} \det(\mathbf{C}\mathbf{\Omega}) &= \det\left(\left[\begin{array}{cccc}f(1) & f(\omega) & \cdots & f(\omega^{n-1}) \\ f(1) & \omega f(\omega) & \cdots & \omega^{n-1} f(\omega^{n-1}) \\ \vdots & \vdots & \ddots & \vdots \\ f(1) & \omega^{n-1}f(\omega) & \cdots & \omega^{(n-1)(n-1)}f(\omega^{n-1}) \end{array}\right]\right) \\ \\ &=f(1)f(\omega)\cdots f(\omega^{n-1})\det(\mathbf{\Omega}) \\ &=\det(\mathbf{\Omega})\prod_{i=0}^{n-1} f(\omega^i) \end{aligned}

-Therefore , det(C)=det(Ω)i=0n1f(ωi)\det(\mathbf{C}) = \det(\mathbf{\Omega})\prod_{i=0}^{n-1} f(\omega^i). \quad \square
+Therefore , det(C)=det(Ω)i=0n1f(ωi)\det(\mathbf{C}) = \det(\mathbf{\Omega}) \displaystyle \prod_{i=0}^{n-1} f(\omega^i). \quad \square

 Gridiant of Log-Determinant Function#

-Let XS++\mathbf{X}\in \mathbf{S}_{++} be a positive definite matrix, then (logdetX)=X1\nabla (\log\det\mathbf{X})=\mathbf{X}^{-1}.
+Let XS++\mathbf{X}\in \mathscr{S}_{++} be a positive definite matrix, then (logdetX)=X1\nabla (\log\det\mathbf{X})=\mathbf{X}^{-1}.

 Proof